asam-ev/.github/profile/CONTRIBUTING.md

 To make a good faith effort to ensure licensing criteria are met, this project requires the Developer Certificate of Origin (DCO) process to be followed.
 The DCO is an attestation attached to every contribution made by every developer.
-In the commit message of the contribution, (described more fully [here](#Usage-of-DCO-Sign-Off)), the developer simply adds a "Signed-off-by" statement and thereby agrees to the DCO.
+In the commit message of the contribution (described more fully [here](#Usage-of-DCO-Sign-Off)), the developer simply adds a "Signed-off-by" statement and thereby agrees to the DCO.
 When a developer submits a patch, it is a commitment that the contributor has the right to submit the patch per the license.
 The DCO agreement is shown below and online at [developercertificate.org](https://developercertificate.org/).

 > **Developer's Certificate of Origin 1.1**
 >
->By making a contribution to this project, I certify that:
+>By contributing to this project, I certify that:
 >
->(a) The contribution was created in whole or in part by me and I
+>(a) The contribution was created in whole or in part by me, and I
     have the right to submit it under the open source license indicated in the file; or
 >
 >(b) The contribution is based upon previous work that, to the
-    best of my knowledge, is covered under an appropriate open source license and I have the right under that license to submit that work with modifications, whether created in whole or in part by me, under the same open source license (unless I am permitted to submit under a different license), as Indicated in the file; or
+    best of my knowledge, is covered under an appropriate open source license, and I have the right under that license to Submit that work with modifications, whether created in whole or in part by me, under the same open source license (unless I am permitted to submit under a different license), as Indicated in the file, or
 >
 >(c) The contribution was provided directly to me by some other
-    person who certified (a), (b) or (c) and I have not modified it.
+    person who certified (a), (b), or (c), and I have not modified it.
 >
 >(d) I understand and agree that this project and the contribution